Explaining Simple Hydraulic Systems Design

 Hydraulic power systems allow heavy machinery to perform massive amounts of work.

-Hydraulic system designs are found everywhere from construction sites to auto shops.
-Yet most take these systems for granted despite relying on them every day.
+Hydraulic system designs are found everywhere, from construction sites to auto shops.
+Yet despite relying on them every day, most people take these systems for granted.

-A hydraulic system’s ability to turn a small space into a producer of massive amounts of force and work make them an incredibly important factor in the production of manufacturing equipment and heavy machinery.
+A hydraulic system’s ability to transform a small space into a source of massive force and work makes it an important factor in manufacturing equipment and heavy machinery.

 Principles of Hydraulic System Design

-The primary principle of hydraulic system design is Pascal’s principle.
+Pascal's principle is the primary principle of hydraulic system design.

 Principles of Failure in Hydraulic Systems

-The leading cause of hydraulic system failure is cavitation from micro jet air bubbles.
-Caused by simple condensation, water slowly finds its way into hydraulic systems over time.
+The leading cause of hydraulic system failure is cavitation from microjet air bubbles.
+Caused by simple condensation, water slowly enters hydraulic systems over time.
 Hydraulic systems, which are usually heated and under immense pressure, will evaporate these small drops of water.
-Now under pressure, this small pocket of air will be compressed again and again (sometimes exceeding one million psi) until it bursts, causing a cavitation in the interior surface of the cylinder.
-This erosion creates metal shavings which leave scratches in the cylinder, damage the seal, and exponentially degrade the cylinder over time.
+Now, under pressure, this small pocket of air will be compressed again and again (sometimes exceeding one million psi) until it bursts, causing cavitation in the interior surface of the cylinder.
+This erosion creates metal shavings that leave scratches in the cylinder, damage the seal, and exponentially degrade the cylinder over time.

-Firms who manufacture these systems demand high quality cast iron to combat wear and protect system performance.
+Firms manufacturing these systems demand high-quality cast iron to combat wear and protect system performance.

 Fundamental Differences between Hydraulic and Pneumatic Systems

-Hydraulic and pneumatic systems are both fluid power systems using different means to generate power.
-Hydraulics uses liquids like oils, and pneumatics uses compressed airs or gases.
+Hydraulic and pneumatic systems are fluid power systems using different means to generate power.
+Hydraulics uses liquids like oils, and pneumatics uses compressed air or gases.

-Pneumatic systems are typically used for lower power and tools with thinner or lighter materials.
-Hydraulics are used for more powerful machinery like you might find in the waste management, agriculture, mining, or construction industries.
+Pneumatic systems are typically used for lower-power tools with thinner or lighter materials.
+Hydraulics are used for more powerful machinery, such as those found in the waste management, agriculture, mining, or construction industries.

 The most common differences between hydraulic and pneumatic systems are: